emmanuelle-dankwa/ASF_model/README.md

 The scripts and data held in this repository reproduces the results of the African swine fever (ASF) model as presented in the manuscript:

 Dankwa, E.A, Lambert, S., Hayes, S., Thompson, R.N., Donnelly, C.A.
-Stochastic spatiotemporal of African swine fever in wild boar and domestic pigs: epidemic forecasting and comparison of disease management strategies.
+Stochastic modelling of African swine fever in wild boar and domestic pigs: epidemic forecasting and comparison of disease management strategies.

 ## Contents